 During the treatment phase, participants return to the clinic at months 3 and 6 and are telephoned at months 1, 2, 4, and 5 to collect information about side effects and any other drugs they may be taking.

 Researchers assess the safety of MN-166 by monitoring and recording all serious adverse events and discontinuations as a result of the treatment.
 Additional assessments include the monitoring of blood and urine values, vital signs, electrocardiograms (ECG), medical history, and physical and neurological examinations.

-An exploratory interim analysis of 47 patients found significant decreases in muscle strength two weeks after stopping the MN-166 treatment for hip, leg and neck flexion.
+An exploratory interim analysis of 47 patients found significant decreases in muscle strength two weeks after stopping MN-166 treatment for hip, leg and neck flexion.
 Lower-motor-neuron ALS burden significantly deteriorated in limb-onset patients, but significant changes were not seen in bulbar-onset patients.
 (In bulbar-onset ALS, patients first experience symptoms in the head and neck, including trouble speaking or swallowing.)
-The results were presented at the American Academy of Neurology Annual Meeting in Boston in April 2017.
+Medicinova presented the results in April 2017 at the American Academy of Neurology Annual Meeting in Boston.

 New results from this trial were presented in December 2017, at the 28th International Symposium on ALS/MND (Amyotrophic Lateral Sclerosis/Motor Neurone Disease), also held in Boston.

 The new data is from 51 patients without non-invasive ventilation (NIV) and shows that treatment with MN-166 is safe and well-tolerated (achieving the study’s primary endpoint), and more effective at improving patients’ function than placebo.

 Seven serious adverse events were reported, but none were related to treatment.
 All adverse events related to treatment were mild to moderate; the most common were nausea, anorexia and loss of appetite.